 Senior leaders often have a handful of development opportunities.
 An effective coaching engagement should prioritize those development opportunities so that the work has a significant, strategic impact.

-I do this by creating clarity for the leader about how they might (a) need to adjust their leadership style and (b) address some of the standard challenges of leading from the c-suite (e.g. how to effectively work with a board or create strategic clarity).
+Damien works to create clarity for the leader about how they might (a) need to adjust their leadership style and (b) address some of the standard challenges of leading from the c-suite (e.g. how to effectively work with a board or create strategic clarity).

 This strategic calibration is required to ensure that the coaching/advisory work has maximum impact.